jseijas/flow-bot-examples/README.md

 The examples are taken from the Microsoft Botbuilder Examples, and translated to Flow-Bot style.
 The Microsoft sources can be found at https://github.com/Microsoft/BotBuilder/tree/master/Node/examples

+The information about Flow Bot Framework can be located at https://github.com/jseijas/flow-bot

 ## Overview
 The examples are organized into groups and designed to illustrate the techniques needed to build great bots.
 To use the samples clone the GitHub repository using Git.